Advanced search

 Store in a refrigerator (2° C– 8° C).
 Do not freeze.
 Keep the container in the outer carton in order to protect from light.

-The product may be stored at temperatures above +8° C and below +25° C for up to 12 months, without being refrigerated again during this period, and it must be discarded if not used after this.
+The product may be stored at temperatures above +8° C and below +25° C for up to 12 months, without being refrigerated again during this period, and it must be discarded if not used during this period or after the expiry date whichever is sooner.

 6.5 Nature and contents of container